-You know the signs of a phishing email and you avoid emails that are clearly unsafe, so, of course, you’re not going to be the one who gets breached.
-Or are you?
+You know the signs of a phishing email and you avoid emails that are clearly unsafe, so you’re not going to be the one who gets breached, right?

 What you may not already know is there’s another type of phishing that’s harder to spot… and it’s very likely you’ll run into it at some point this year if you haven't already.
-In fact, 96% of organizations received some form of Business Email Compromise (BEC) during the second half of 2017.
-According to the FBI, $5.3 billion in exposed losses between 2013 and 2016 were the result of BEC attacks.
+In 2023, the volume of nefarious emails impersonating enterprises reached a staggering crescendo, with attacks such as BEC making up 99% of reported threats.
+According to the FBI, $17.3 billion in exposed losses of U.S. victims between 2013 and 2022 were the result of BEC attacks.

 So what is BEC?

 It’s a type of email attack that relies on the art of deception, but unlike regular phishing attacks, it uses a higher level of sophistication.
 In the case of BEC, the attacker doesn’t just emulate any brand or company in an attempt to get you to click–they do careful research and use that knowledge to impersonate a company executive, trusted brand, or partner.
 BEC attacks can use a variety of deceptive techniques, including display name deception, domain spoofing, and lookalike domains.
 The attackers will do whatever it takes to provide you with a sense of familiarity and trust, in hopes that you won’t be suspicious of what they’re asking.